OlenaDen/llandudno-art-club/README.md

 - __Gallery__

-  - The gallery will provide the user with supporting images to see what the meet ups look like.
-  - This section is valuable to the user as they will be able to easily identify the types of events the organisation puts together.
+  - The gallery contains the pictures of the children's and alults' art created during the lessons in the club.

 ![Gallery](https://github.com/lucyrush/readme-template/blob/master/media/love_running_gallery.png)

-- __The Sign Up Page__
+- __The Contact Page__

   - This page will allow the user to get signed up to Love Running to start their running journey with the community.
 The user will be able specify if they would like to take part in road, trail or both types of running.
 The user will be asked to submit their full name and email address.

+  On the Contact page the users can submit their name and email address; select the classes the users are interested in.

 ![Sign Up](https://github.com/lucyrush/readme-template/blob/master/media/love_running_signup.png)